 There’s already a wide range of information and resources out there and it can be hard to know where to start.
 Whether you’re a young person looking for help; or a parent, teacher or carer worried about a young person, we have SAMH information resources and links to other organisations to help you.

-Anyone can develop an eating disorder, although they most commonly occur in young women between the ages of 15 - 25.
-Eating disorders can start for a variety of reasons such as stress, low self-esteem or emotional problems and they can leave a person with body image issues.
+Eating problems most commonly occur in young women between the ages of 15 - 25 but it's important to remember that anyone can develop one.
+Eating problems can start for various reasons such as stress, low self-esteem or emotional issues and can leave a person with a distorted body image.

 Nearly 1 in 5, 16 to 24 year olds have reported to self-harm.

 There are many reasons why children and young people self-harm.
 It can be a way of coping and expressing deep distress.
 Self-harm can take lots of physical forms, including cutting, burning, bruising, scratching, hair-pulling, poisoning and overdosing.
 Whatever way someone chooses to self-harm, it should be taken seriously.

 The proportion of 15 and 16 year olds reporting that they frequently feel anxious or depressed has doubled in the last 30 years.